RachitaB/SNA_Graph-_Attributes_and_Centrality_Measures/README.md

 # PART 4

 # Degree Centrality
-Degree centrality assigns an importance score based simply on the number of links held by each node.
+It counts the number of connections each node in the network has.
+A node with a high degree of centrality in the network is interconnected with several other nodes.

 # Betweenness centrality
 Betweenness centrality measures the number of times a node lies on the shortest path between other nodes.